steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 field size represented through an object (``struct`` in this case) from our `Fifi  <https://github.com/steinwurf/fifi>`_ library.
 Fifi is a dependency for Kodo where all the finite field arithmetics resides.
-Since we are interested in :math:`q = 2` we choose ``fifi:binary``, however other field types from Fifi might be chosen too according to your application.
+Since we are interested in :math:`q = 2`, we choose ``fifi:binary``.
+However, other field types from Fifi might be chosen too according to your application.
 Current available filed sizes
 are: :math:`q = {2^4, 2^8, 2^{16}, 2^{32}-5}`.

-The second input is a ``struct`` that controls the use of tracing in the given object. ``kodo::enable_trace`` or ``kodo::disable_trace`` respectively enables or disables the tracing functionality in the objects where they are mployed.
+The second input is a ``struct`` that controls the use of tracing in the given object. ``kodo::enable_trace`` or ``kodo::disable_trace`` respectively enables or disables the tracing functionality in the objects where they are employed.
 For our implementation, we enable tracing for our decoder and disable it for the encoder.
-Later in the simulation parameters we will check what options does tracing has on each device type.
+Later in the simulation runs, we will check what options does tracing has on each device type.

 Main simulation class